core-wg/resource-directory/draft-ietf-core-resource-directory.md

 * 0 to n Registration (entries) of endpoints,
 * 0 or more Groups

+A Group has:

+* a group name ("gp"),
+* optionally a sector (abbreviated "d" for historical reasons),
+* zero or one multicast addresses expressed as a base URI ("base"),
-A Group has zero or one Multicast address attribute and is composed of zero or more  registrations (endpoints).
-A registration is associated with one endpoint (ep).
+* and is composed of zero or more  registrations (endpoints).

+A registration is associated with one endpoint.
 A registration can be part of 0 or more Groups .
 A registration defines a set of links as defined for /.well-known/core.
-A Registration has six attributes:
+A Registration has six types of attributes:

 * a unique endpoint name ("ep")
 * a Registration Base URI ("base", a URI typically describing the scheme://authority part)
 * a lifetime ("lt"),
 * a registration resource location inside the RD ("loc"),
-* optionally a sector (abbreviated "d" for historical reasons),
+* optionally a sector ("d")
 * optional additional endpoint attributes (from {{iana-registry}})

 The cardinality of "base" is currently 1;